 Most guinea pigs do not like to be touched on their bellies or their bottoms.
 You will learn very quickly if there is a specific spot on your cavy that is a no-go zone but, generally, avoid the tummy.

 It is best to stroke your cavy from the head to the rump and maybe a gentle rub under the chin and around the neck.
-A couple of our guinea pigs, Brandy in particular, absolutely love being stroked under their chin.
-Brandy will lift her head up for more as you do this - she can’t get enough!
+A couple of our guinea pigs love being stroked under their chin.
+Brandy lifts her head up for more as you do this - she can’t get enough!

 Another thing you should never do is put them in any type of restraint or use a collar, lead or harness.
 This is extremely dangerous.
 Please read more about the dangers of harnesses, leashes and collars here…